CrunchyData/pg_featureserv/hugo/content/installation/deployment.md

 The database connection information can be provided in an environment variable `DATABASE_URL` containing a Postgres [connection string](https://www.postgresql.org/docs/12/libpq-connect.html#LIBPQ-CONNSTRING).
-It can also be provided in the configuration file `DbConnection` setting.
+It can also be provided in the configuration file `DbConnection` parameter.

 ### Linux or OSX
 ```sh